-(6) Scanned and emailed Transcripts, "To Whom It May Concern" letters and Parchments (black and white only)
+(6) Scanned and emailed Transcripts, "To Whom It May Concern" letters and Parchments

-Scanned and emailed copies of documents, undertaken in addition to postal delivery, shall be charged at £5.00 per email.
+Scanned and emailed copies of documents, undertaken in addition to postal delivery, shall be charged at £6.00 per email address.

 (7) Residences

 There are University residences on University Plain, University Village and Mary Chapman Court, Norwich.
 Accommodation is allotted on the basis of an agreement between the student and the University, subject to the terms and conditions of a Licence to Occupy or Assured Tenancy Agreement and subject to the availability of any particular type of accommodation.